Martchus/reflective-rapidjson/README.md

 | `JsonSerializable`                                                           | object       |

 ### Remarks
-* Raw pointer are not supported.
+* Raw pointers are not supported.
 This prevents forgetting to free memory which would have to be allocated when deserializing.
 * For the same reason `const char *` and `std::string_view` are only supported for serialization.
 * Enums are (de)serialized as their underlying integer value.
 When deserializing, it is currently *not* checked whether the present integer value is a valid enumeration item.
-* The JSON type for smart pointer depends on the type the pointer refers to.
+* The JSON type for smart pointers depends on the type the pointer refers to.
 It can also be `null`.
 * If multiple `std::shared_ptr` instances point to the same object this object is serialized multiple times.
   When deserializing those identical objects, it is currently not possible to share the memory (again).
 So each `std::shared_ptr` will point to its own copy.
 Note that this limitation is *not* present when using binary